M1chelGom3s/project_cellchat_appWeb/README.md

 To avoid any library dependency problem, it is preferable to follow the following instructions and launch the application in a container

 1. Install Docker.
 Follow the instructions on [https://docs.docker.com/install/](https://docs.docker.com/install/)
 2. Open a console (or a terminal on a Mac).
-On Windows you can use the excellent Git Bash which comes with the installation of Git.
+On Windows you can use Bash which comes with the installation of Git.
 Clone the GIT repository:
     ```
     git clone https://github.com/M1chelGom3s/project_cellchat_appWeb.git